The Art of Questions for Engaging a Facebook Community

 • Wouldn’t you love to have a cozy retreat like this in your back yard?

-• I think it’s time for a vacation, what do you think?
+• I think it’s time to get the best family tent and go for a vacation, what do you think?

 Questions that tend to encourage a positive response also generate positive comments and engagement.